srhumir/LST-Downscaling/README.md

 We would like to downscale the LST acquired using MODIS to the resolution of SPOT.
 This method can be used for LST downscaling of other sensors too.

 This work is based on the paper
+V.M.
+Bindhu, B. Narasimhan1, K.P.
+Sudheer, Development and verification of a non-linear disaggregation method (NL-DisTrad) to downscale MODIS land surface temperature to the spatial scale of Landsat thermal data to estimate evapotranspiration, Remote Sensing of Environment, 135, August 2013, pp 118-129.
 -

 We do this based on NDVI.
 Pracctically we will convert NDVI to LST.
 This job is done in several steps.